mdyzma/mdyzma.github.io/_posts/2017-06-07-social-media-analysis - part I.md

 (md_analytics) [mdyzma@devbox md_analytics]$ python -m pytest
 {% endhighlight %}

-Additionally we can add `--cov=md_analytics tests/` flag, which indicate source code location and tests location for test coverage package.
+Additionally we can add `--cov=app tests/` flag, which indicate source code location and tests location for test coverage package.
 Flag instructs pytest to create test coverage report, which can be further used by third party software (i.e. Jenkins or special services like [coveralls.io](https://coveralls.io)).

 Having all command line features integrated into one common interface is alway a good thing and helps other developers to understand code and join the project faster.
 However at this point our application will be tested on TravisCI server using command from `.travis.yml` (see [here](#continuous-integration)).